DellGEOS/AzureStackHOLs/lab-guides/01a-DeployAzureStackHCICluster-CloudBasedDeployment/readme.md

 ## About the lab

-In this lab you will deploy 2 node Azure Stack HCI cluster using [cloud deployment](https://learn.microsoft.com/en-us/azure-stack/hci/whats-new#cloud-based-deployment) available now in Public Preview.
+In this lab you will deploy 2 node Azure Stack HCI cluster using [cloud deployment](https://learn.microsoft.com/en-us/azure-stack/hci/whats-new#cloud-based-deployment).
 Since this is public preview, the process will likely to change as there is room to improve.

 The lab is based on [AzSHCI and Cloud Based Deployment](https://github.com/microsoft/MSLab/tree/master/Scenarios/AzSHCI%20and%20Cloud%20Based%20Deployment) MSLab scenario.